sthiede/Comparative_Genomics/day2_morning/README.md

 To make sure that your paths are set up correctly, try running Spades with the –h (help) flag, which should produce usage instruction.

 ```
-> Run the below commands to load a python module and check if spades is working.
+> check if spades is working.

-module load python
 spades.py -h

 ```